SmithSamuelM/Papers/whitepapers/kram.md

 Both sides keep a timeliness cache of EXNs from the other party to protect from replay attacks.

-Given that routes in the exns define an interactive protocol that is a transaction of a given type.
-Then the timed cache can be per transaction type per Peer  not just per Peer.
-The timeout on the timed cache can then be of any size bounded only by the memory of the cache across all simulataneous live transactions of a given type for all peers.
+Given that routes in the EXNs define an interactive protocol, i.e., a transaction of a given type.
+Then, the timed cache can be per transaction type per Peer, not just per Peer.
+The timeout on the timed cache can then be of any size bounded only by the cache's memory across all simultaneous live transactions of a given type for all peers.

-Because eaxch EXN includes the SAID of the prior EXN in the transaction, And the first EXN message in the transaction has a datetime stamp  it is not vulnerable to First Play attack.
+Because each EXN includes the SAID of the prior EXN in the transaction, And the first EXN message in the transaction has a datetime stamp it is not vulnerable to First Play attack.

-The transaction itself is ordered and self synchronizing.
+The transaction itself is ordered and self-synchronizing.